 Which Witch?

-Solitary Eclectic Pantheist Neopagan Witch
+Modern Pagan Unitarian Universalist Solitary Eclectic Witch

 But when it comes to this earth-based spiritual practice I dedicate myself to, I know what *I* mean by it, so here is a break down…

-Solitary Eclectic Pantheist Neopagan Witch
+Modern Pagan Unitarian Universalist Solitary Eclectic Witch

 • Solitary Witch = one who doesn’t belong to any formal organization, including a coven